,

 Black condenser microphone

-The UMC22 vs Scarlett Solo comparison pits Behringer’s ultra-budget interface against Focusrite’s entry-level favourite.
+The UMC22 vs Scarlett Solo comparison pits Behringer’s ultra-budget interface against Focusrite’s entry-level favorite, and it is one of the most common first-interface decisions we get asked about.
 Both are compact one-mic, one-instrument USB interfaces aimed at beginners.
 The Behringer UMC22 is the cheaper of the two; the Focusrite Scarlett Solo costs a bit more but generally offers cleaner preamps, better build and a stronger software bundle.

 Quick answer: Choose the Behringer UMC22 if your budget is as tight as possible and you just need to get a single mic or instrument into your computer.
 Choose the Focusrite Scarlett Solo if you can spend a little more for cleaner preamps, better drivers, a metal build and useful bundled software.